mcplky/lc-signage/README.md

 ## Configuration

-`lc-signage` is configured through `config.toml` located by default in your user directory at `~/.config/lc-signage/config.toml`.
+`lc-signage` is configured through a `config.toml` located by default in your user directory at `~/.config/lc-signage/config.toml`.
 Currently this is the only supported location to configure this service.

 ```toml
 auth_url = "https://<your library url>/oauth/authorize"